-With crisp, Bauhaus-inspired styling, the second-generation Audi TT coupe looks like nothing else on the road.
+With crisp, Bauhaus-inspired styling, the third-generation Audi TT coupe looks like nothing else on the road.
 Its performance and handling don't quite match up to the competition, but a typical Audi interior (read: gorgeous) and a comfortable ride mean the TT is well worth checking out for those who dig its design.

 Inside, the TT upholds Audi's reputation for finely crafted cabins with a simple yet elegant dashboard and high-quality materials throughout.
 There's plenty of room up front, but the rear seats are occasional use units best suited for the short of limb.

 The TT comes with a Virtual Cockpit, which is Audi-speak for a 12.3-inch configurable screen that replaces the conventional analog instrument cluster.
 It also boasts Audi's MMI touch infotainment system, and a handwriting recognition function capable of interpreting handwritten inputs.